shinshin86/noreman/README.md

 It is possible to communicate instructions to noreman by hitting `run <command>` commands from another terminal.

 Checks the current process status.
-Running processes are marked with `*`.

 ```sh
 yarn dev run list